spacelama/R710-Fan-Control/readme.md

-# fan speed controller for Dell Poweredge R710, R520, R730xd etc
+# Fan speed controller for Dell Poweredge R710, R520, R730xd etc

 Dells don't like having third party cards installed, and defaults to ramping up the fan speed to "jetliner taking off" mode when some third